DanDanTs/One-way-order-gateway/README.md

 avg = 69597.71, 0 = 0, 50 = 87000, 95 = 135800, 99 = 163900, 100 = 1170500
 ```

-Sometimes, after the testing environment reboot, the result went like:
+After the testing environment reboot, the result went like:
 ```sh
 avg = 9002.8, 0 = 0, 50 = 0, 95 = 0, 99 = 0, 100 = 28983500
 ```

 ## Further enhancement
 `ConcurrentLinkedQueue` in `MessageBuffer` should be completely removed.
-Remove the expensive call of `ConcurrentLinkedQueue.size()` for console log printing on main thread.